ministryofjustice/moj-design-system/app/views/components/password-reveal/README.md

-Use the Password Reveal component to let users check their password safely.
+Use the password reveal component to let users check their password safely.

 {{ dsExample({
   name: 'password-reveal',